tykisgod/Data-Viz-Proj/README.md

 ## DATA SOURCE
 - Data is obtained from [UCS Satellite Database](https://www.ucsusa.org/nuclear-weapons/space-weapons/satellite-database#.W9z4f3pKhTb)
-- Detailed, massive information on 1886 working satellites
+- Detailed, massive information, including 26 features on 1886 working satellites
 - Map data is from [Nature Earth](https://www.naturalearthdata.com/downloads/)

 ## CONTENT SUMMARY
 ### ON EARTH
 - Combination of choropleth and proportional symbol map
-- Two checkbox: owned by countries and launched by sites
+- A time slider to show data on different years

 ### IN SPACE
-- Three main orbits: LEO, MEO, GEO ; some interesting elliptical orbits
+- Dot map of satellite distribution orbiting Earth
-- Can be filtered by country
+- Zoom-in/out, color by country/purpose/user
+- Corresponding stacked bar cahrt based on color rule

 ### MORE STORY
 - Combination of pie chart, bar chart and line chart to tell more story
-- For example: line chart: year and number of satellites; Pie chart: percentage of number of satellites of different countries/ others

 ## DEV SETUP